Applies to students on an F or J visa status

 Reinstatement applications take approximately 8 to 9 months or even as long as 1 year.

 Reentry from Canada is possible.
 However, you must already have a valid visa to enter Canada, if needed.
 The Canadian Consulate will not issue an entry visa to students with “initial attendance” I-20s.
-For more information, contact your ISSS adviser.
+For more information, contact your ISSS advisor.